Implementing Harm Reduction Services in Acute Care: Patient and Healthcare Provider Experiences

 2) are conducting interviews with patients and staff to determine whether the program is meeting their needs, and if they have any recommendations for improving it.

-Study Lead: Elaine Hyshka, Kelsey Speed, and Hannah Brooks
+Study Lead: Elaine Hyshka (principal investigator), Kelsey Speed (research coordinator), and Hannah Brooks (research coordinator)

 Funding Support: CIHR and MSI Foundation